DevScope/Kubernetes202-Workshop/Hands-On-Lab/GitOps intro/README.md

     And wait...

 9. When the execution of the command finishes, procede to the next step.
 Azure verifies the connection to your cluster.
-If the connection was established successfully, click on "Go to the cluster"
+If the connection was established successfully, click on `Go to the cluster`

     ![Media8](./media/8.png)